 “Why do I keep getting rejected by every real estate agent when I apply for a rental property?”

-We’ve asked Property Manager with Harcourts Integrity, Sarah Bahn for her advice on this common question:
+Property Manager with Harcourts Integrity, Sarah Bahn offers her advice on this common question:

 “When you put in your application, I always recommend providing as much information as possible,” Sarah said.